jason-allen-oneal/plaguefire/README.md

 - **Character Classes**: Choose from Warrior, Mage, Priest, Rogue, Ranger, and Paladin, each with unique abilities
 - **Race Selection**: Play as Human, Half-Elf, Elf, Halfling, Gnome, Dwarf, Half-Orc, or Half-Troll
 - **Magic System**: Learn and cast spells, use scrolls, and read spellbooks to expand your magical repertoire
+  - Level-up spell choices now snowball: gain 1 pick the first time, 2 the next time, 3 the third, and so on
 - **Status Effects**: Manage buffs and debuffs including Blessed, Hasted, Confused, Cursed, and more
 - **Item System**: Collect weapons, armor, potions, scrolls, and magical items with diverse effects
 - **Item Instances**: Wands and staves track charges, showing {empty} when depleted